squatboy/ec2-spot-interruption-auto-recover/README.md

 ## Overview

 This infrastructure example demonstrates how to automate data backup and instance replacement with minimal downtime when an AWS EC2 Spot Instance receives an interruption warning.
-Upon warning detection by EventBridge, a Lambda function takes a snapshot of the data volume, and the Auto Scaling Group’s capacity-rebalancing feature provisions a new Spot Instance.
+Upon warning detection by EventBridge, a Lambda function takes a snapshot of the data volume, and the Auto Scaling Group's capacity-rebalancing feature provisions a new Spot Instance.
 All resources are managed as code using Terraform.

 ## System Architecture
 <img width="1209" alt="docker_arch" src="https://github.com/user-attachments/assets/279e0244-f1ae-4e90-abb8-1bfa8a00ecec" />